 - Measuring maximum power across all channels over time

 - Support for switchers to enable up to 192 maximum channel capacity

 Versatility in I/O

-All B Series APx58x Series analyzers have up to 216k digital inputs and outputs via AES/EBU, TOSLINK and SPDIF.
+All APx58x Series analyzers have up to 216k digital inputs and outputs via AES/EBU, TOSLINK and SPDIF.
 Additionally, I/O may be expanded with optional Digital Serial, HDMI with ARC, PDM and Bluetooth modules.
-Finally, the optional Advanced Master Clock (AMC) module handles input and output clock signals to synchronize the APx58x B Series with external equipment (or vice versa), and the AMC also enables jitter generation and analysis (in conjunction with Advanced Digital, Digital Serial or PDM modules).
+The optional Advanced Master Clock (AMC) module handles input and output clock signals to synchronize the APx58x with external equipment (for vice versa), and the AMC also enables jitter generation and analysis (in conjunction with Advanced Digital, Digital Serial or PDM modules).

 This product is temporarily out of stock.
 You may opt-in our waiting list and we'll notify you once the product is restocked.